Student Arrest Self-Disclosure Form

 3. What time period is covered by the duty to self-disclose?

-The self-disclosure policy covers arrests and convictions not previously reported to the University through the Annual Student Update Form.
+The self-disclosure policy covers arrests and convictions not previously reported to the University via the Annual Student Update Form.
 Students also do not need to re-disclose matters that they have already disclosed to Student Affairs in prior years.

 4. What about juvenile records, including those that have been sealed?

 Given that the University does not enroll many students under age 18, there should be very few cases in which a juvenile record is at issue.
 In the highly unusual case where a minor student has an underlying juvenile arrest or conviction that occurs after admission to the University and is otherwise under seal, he or she should seek the advice of counsel regarding the disclosure obligation in light of the relevant law of the state in which the arrest or conviction occurred.
+An incoming student with a sealed juvenile record should consult with their legal counsel regarding this disclosure obligation.

 5. What about the distinction between arrests and convictions?